emqxarchive/emqx-docs-en/source/install.rst

         $ sudo yum install emqx

     ..
-NOTE::If prompted to accept the GPG key, verify that the key matches fc84 1ba6 3775 5ca8 487b 1e3c c0b4 0946 3e64 0d53 and accept the fingerprint if it matches.
+NOTE::If prompted to accept the GPG key, please verify that the key's fingerprint matches fc84 1ba6 3775 5ca8 487b 1e3c c0b4 0946 3e64 0d53 and accept the fingerprint if it matches.

 4. Install a specific version of EMQ X